nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hids.rst

    During this configuration, you must enable the :option:`CONFIG_BT_PERIPHERAL` Kconfig option for every nRF Desktop peripheral.
    When this option is enabled, the :option:`CONFIG_DESKTOP_HID_PERIPHERAL` is set to ``y``, which enables the following two additional options, among others:

-   * :option:`CONFIG_BT_GATT_HIDS` - This is required because the HID Service module is based on the :ref:`hids_readme` implementation of the GATT Service.
+   * :option:`CONFIG_BT_HIDS` - This is required because the HID Service module is based on the :ref:`hids_readme` implementation of the GATT Service.
    * :option:`CONFIG_DESKTOP_HIDS_ENABLE` - This enables the ``hids`` application module.

    This step also enables the |GATT_HID|.